 History of Toddington services

-Toddington was identified as a potential site for a service area in 1958.
-It was decided it was needed in 1961, and then opened in 1964, eventually becoming an extremely busy service area and the head office for the UK's biggest service area operator.
+Toddington was identified as a potential site for a future service area in 1958.
+It was decided it was needed in 1961, and then opened in 1964, eventually becoming an extremely busy site and the head office for the UK's biggest service area operator and the biggest roadside restaurant chain.

 Original Purpose